 Program Mission, Goals and Student Outcomes

-View an online information session that took place on February 26, 2013 with Dr. Wilbert Hawkins to learn more about the School Administration and Supervision programs.
+View an online information session that took place on December 5, 2013 with Dr. Annette Anderson and Rob Caples to learn more about the School Administration and Supervision programs.

 Number of Credits Required: 39, three credit hours for each course.